WHAT IS WRIST ARTHOSCOPY?

-Arthroscopic surgery is a valuable diagnostic and treatment tool.
-Because it needs fewer and smaller incisions (ie, it is minimally invasive), patients generally have fewer problems and a more rapid recovery than with regular surgery.
-Because it is usually an outpatient procedure, most patients return home several hours after surgery.
+Arthroscopic surgery has value as a diagnostic and treatment tool.
+Arthroscopy damages less tissue because compared to open surgery it requires only a few smaller incisions.
+Patients receiving minimally invasive surgery, such as wrist arthroscopy, generally have fewer problems and a more rapid recovery than regular open surgery.
+Surgeons generally perform wrist arthroscopy as an outpatient procedure sending most patients home just a few hours after surgery.

 The field of wrist arthroscopy has grown over time increasing the amount of conditions treated.
 Currently physicians consider the following conditions for the possible use of wrist arthroscopy:

 - Injuries to the Triangular Fibrocartilage complex (TFCC)

 - excision of dorsal wrist ganglia

 - some distal radius and scaphoid fractures requiring bone setting assistance

 - assistance in treatment of SNAC and or SLAC wrist

 Patients receiving an intervention that utilizes wrist arthroscopy generally receive a cast, splint or other soft dressing.
 The exact procedure preformed will require a specific dressing to suit the needs of the patient’s recovery.
 Most arthroscopic procedures have a level of physical therapy or rehab to some degree or another as well as recovery times unique to the repair made.